DarshanSingh22/Async-Programming-using-FastApi/Demo1/README.md

 4. Run the simulate_users file with desired endpoint

-To run the main server in using gunicorn :
+To run a server with multiple workers

-for multiple workers
 `uvicorn main:app --workers 4 --port 8000`